 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Tamnavulin is a relatively new distillery by scotch standards.
-It was built in 1966 at a time when whisky was booming and demand was outstripping supply.
-The original owner, Invergordon Distillers, also owned Bruichladdich, Tullibardine and Jura at the time but in 1993, Invergordon was bought by Whyte & MacKay and two years later, they decided that Tamnavulin was surplus to requirements and brought production to a halt.
+Tamnavulin is a relatively young distillery by Scotch whisky standards.
+It was built in 1966 when whisky was booming and demand outstripped supply.
+Founder, Invergordon Distillers, were also responsible for the running of Bruichladdich, Tullibardine and Jura but in 1993, the entire operation was bought by Whyte & MacKay and two years later, they decided that Tamnavulin was surplus to requirements and brought production to a halt.

-Smell: 16 / 20.
-Almond & Vanilla with Cinnamon, Honeycomb, Apple & Lemon.
-Maybe some light Sherry notes as well.
+Smell: Almond & vanilla with cinnamon, honeycomb, apple & lemon.
+Some light sherry notes as well.

-Taste: 15 / 20.
-Sherry on the palate at first but it doesn’t last long and fades into honey & fresh green fruits.
+Taste: Sherry on the palate at first but it doesn’t last long and fades into honey & fresh green fruits.
 There’s also a little touch of spice.
-It’s quite light-bodied, but then it’s only 40% and will have been chill filtered so that is to be expected.
+It’s quite light-bodied, but then it’s only 40% and will likely have been chill-filtered so that is to be expected.

-Value for Money: 7 / 10.
-As I mentioned earlier, this Tamnavulin expression has been in the supermarket sales since it’s introduction and at those low prices it is certainly a drinkable enough wee dram to warrant a try.
+Thoughts: This Tamnavulin expression has been in the supermarket sales almost continuously since its introduction and at those low prices it is a drinkable enough wee dram to warrant a purchase.

 It’s unlikely to blow anyone away but for a no-age-statement malt, bottled at 40%, it’s actually fairly decent.
 The nose promises more than the palate delivers perhaps but it remains a tasty, lightly-warming wee dram.
 Would love to see the range expand with a higher strength alternative, though.